 Todd Green is misleading the church on the reality of Islam, is buying into the common lie advanced by pro-Islamic spokespersons uncritically, and has failed to do his own research into the matter as any good scholar is required to do.
 Green is dangerous, but sadly is peddling this garbage to the uninformed, who in turn eat it up uncritically because, after all, Todd Green has a Ph.D. after his name.
 He must be an expert, right?

 And as a final coup de grâce Green ventures into an attempt at cultural relativism by suggesting Christianity has cause bloodshed just as Islamic jihad has done.
 He states, “The Crusades generated considerable bloodshed between Muslims and Christians.”
 Again, what is important is what is left unsaid.
 As all scholars worth their salt recognize, the Crusades, as gruesome as they were, were a defensive response to over four hundred years of prior Muslim aggression where Islamic armies captured for Islam territories which were formerly Christian.
 I won’t go further into the topic here.
-For those interested, here is a TV program for which I was a co-host discussing the crusades.
+For those interested, here is a TV show for which I was an in-studio guest discussing the crusades.

 ISLAM AND CHARITY